raymondmendoza/slackware/README.txt

 Binary packages are provided for 32-bit and 64-bit architectures.

-The software is suitable for desktops (MLED) and servers (MLES).
-You'll probably be more interested in the desktop stuff.
+The software is suitable for servers, desktops and workstations :

+  * MLES = Microlinux Enterprise Server
+  * MLWS = Microlinux Enterprise Workstation - based on KDE
+  * MLED = Microlinux Enterprise Desktop     - based on Xfce

 My personal collection of Linux-HOWTOs is included.
 It's in french, but the *nix bits are more or less universal. ;o)

-Check out the README and ChangeLog.txt files in the respective subdirectories for more information.
+Check out the README.txt and ChangeLog.txt files in the respective subdirectories for more information.

 Credits
 -------